 This squash and kale curry is perfect for winter: full of warming and comforting flavours of spice and coconut, butternut squash roasted to melt-in-your-mouth perfection, and packing in some green vegetable goodness to (hopefully) help you stave off any winter bugs.

 So, I did catch a horrible winter bug last week (I don’t think any amount of kale would have kept this one at bay).
-A little forward planning and preparation (thanks, past me!), have meant that I’ve still managed to get a new recipe up here every week, but those who subscribe to my newsletter know that I’ve missed a few of my regular #NewPostFriday emails.
+A little forward planning and preparation (thanks, past me!), have meant that I’ve still managed to get a new recipe up here every week.
 I’m much better now, no thanks to the cold weather, but I’m so glad that I’ve made a habit of always having a few blog posts ready to roll.